Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems: Supplementary Note 3: Cluster geometries used for exact diagonalization

-In the main text we performed ED calculations to compute both zero and finite temperature properties.
+In the main text we performed exact diagonalization (ED) calculations (either full diagonalization or Lanczos) to compute ground state and finite temperature properties.
 The $N=12$ and $N=15$ clusters utilized were considered in previous work~\cite{Lee_Sharma_Vafek_Changlani_2023}.
-In Fig.~\ref{fig:N_18_27} we show the $N=18$ and $N=27$ clusters with periodic boundary conditions that were utilized for ED calculations in this work.
+In Supplementary Fig.~\ref{fig:N_18_27} we show the $N=18$ and $N=27$ clusters with periodic boundary conditions that were utilized for ED calculations in this work.